plumvillage/newsletter/src/en/articles/br-phap-linh--two-leaves-at-the-tip-of-the-branch.md

 ## My grandfather's lawn

-Another memory… Every summer when I went to visit my grandparents in France, one of my favourite things to do was to lie down in the long grass, completely motionless, and just look.
+Another memory.… Every summer when I went to visit my grandparents in France, one of my favourite things to do was to lie down in the long grass, completely motionless, and just look.
 I would disappear into the weird and wonderful world of the colourful, shiny, metallic bugs, and big scary spiders with their bright yellow stripes; the drab grey grasshoppers, whose iridescent blue and red wings would only become visible when they were startled into jumping and fluttering to a new perch.
 But every time my grandfather mowed the grass, this rich and diverse world was destroyed.
 I never stopped trying to persuade him to let nature take its course and allow the field to grow and grow, undisturbed—to become a wild place again, full of life and wonder.

 ## COP26–Invoking the sangha